IBM/data-prep-kit/transforms/universal/tokenization/README.md

 testing and IDE set up.

 ## Summary
-The data tokenization transform maps a (no-empty) input table to an output table using a pre-trained tokenizer.
+The data tokenization transform maps a (non-empty) input table to an output table using a pre-trained tokenizer.
-The input table must contain at least two columns, by default named `document_id` and `contents`, and can be specified through `--tkn_doc_id_column` and `--tkn_doc_content_column` respectively.
+The input table must contain at least two columns, by default named `document_id` and `contents`.
+Different column names can be specified through `--tkn_doc_id_column` and `--tkn_doc_content_column` respectively.
-The `document_id` should be unique within the dataset and the `contents` stores its corresponding document content.
+The value of each `document_id` should be unique within the dataset and the `contents` stores its corresponding document content.

-A pre-trained tokenizer must be specified through `--tkn_tokenizer` parameter which can be the name of a ready-for-download tokenizer from Huggingface such as `hf-internal-testing/llama-tokenizer`, `bigcode/starcoder` or those being loadable by Huggingface `AutoTokenizer` library.
+A pre-trained tokenizer must be specified through the `--tkn_tokenizer` parameter, which can be the name of a ready-for-download tokenizer from HuggingFace such as `hf-internal-testing/llama-tokenizer`, `bigcode/starcoder` or any others that can loaded by the Huggingface `AutoTokenizer` library.
-Parameter `--tkn_tokenizer_args` can be further used to specify extra arguments for the corresponding tokenizer.
-For example, `cache_dir=/tmp/hf,token=user_auth_token` could be used for tokenizer `bigcode/starcoder`.
+The `--tkn_tokenizer_args` parameter can be further used to specify extra arguments for the corresponding tokenizer.
+For example, `use_auth_token=<your token>` could be used when loading HuggingFace tokenizers like `bigcode/starcoder`, that require an access token to be provided.

 The tokenization transform utilizes the pre-trained tokenizer to tokenize each row (assuming a document) in the input table to each row in the output folder.
 There are four columns in the output tables named `tokens,document_id,document_length,token_count`.
 The `tokens` stores the sequence of token_ids returned by the tokenizer in tokenizing the document.
 The `document_id` (or the name specified in `--tkn_doc_id_column`) stores the document id, while `document_length,token_count` respectively stores the length of the document and the total token count.
-The tokenizer will skip empty rows/documents in the input table or rows returned no tokens or failure by the tokenizer.
+The tokenizer will skip empty rows/documents in the input table or rows returning no tokens or failure by the tokenizer.
 The count of such rows will be stored in the `num_empty_rows` of the `metadata` file.

 For some tokenizers, their tokenization process could be slow for long documents with millions of characters.
-In such case, parameter `--tkn_chunk_size` should be used to specify the length to spit a document into chunks (for `en` text, this parameter should be set to `20000`, equivalently to 15 pages) .
+In such case, parameter `--tkn_chunk_size` should be used to specify the length to spit a document into chunks (for `en` text, this parameter should be set to `20000`, equivalently to 15 pages).
 The tokenizer will tokenize each chunk individually and concatenate their returned token_ids.
 The default value for `--tkn_chunk_size` is `0` which tokenizes each document as a whole no matter how long it is.

 ## Running